Dental Health Concerns and Tips for Teens

 brushing twice a day and flossing at least once a day, and

-and cleaning from their
+receiving regular exams and cleaning from their

-trusted Charlotte pediatric dentist
+trusted Charlotte pediatric dentist.
+Now that

-is approaching, it’s the perfect time
+back to school season is approaching, it’s the perfect time

 to re-evaluate your teen’s dental health habits.